pygfx/pygfx/docs/guide.rst

 .. image:: _static/guide_hello_world.png

-And with that we rendered our first scene using vulcan!
+And with that we rendered our first scene using wgpu!
 Simple, right?
 At the same time, this is just scratching the surface of what we can do with pygfx and next up we will have a look at the three main building blocks involved in creating more complex rendering setups: (1) `Scenes`, (2) `Canvases`, and (3)